jellyfin/jellyfin.org/docs/general/server/media/movies.md

 - `samples`
 - `shorts`
 - `featurettes`
+- `clips`
+- `other` - Generic catch all for extras of an unknown type.
 - `extras` - Generic catch all for extras of an unknown type.
 - `trailers`